open/close all folders

-- Bizarre Alien Biology: Those Giant Flyers they ride?
-The next stage in their life cycle.
+- Bizarre Alien Biology: The Giant Flyers they ride are revealed to be next stage in their life cycle.

 - Black Cloak: They wear black cloaks to disguise their true appearances when among humans.

-- Brother-Sister Incest: The Ra'zac are noted to be the offspring of the Lethrblaka, and they themselves have offspring.
+- BrotherSister Incest: The Ra'zac are the offspring of the Lethrblaka, and they themselves have offspring.

 - Cassandra Truth: The last adult Ra'zac to die tries to tell Eragon that Galbatorix has nearly found the name of the Ancient Language.

 - Dying Curse: The last Ra'zac curses Eragon shortly before their final duel, screaming for him to find no home or peace of mind and leaving his land of birth forever.

 - Female Monster Surprise: One of them is revealed to be female, while the other's gender is not disclosed (but presumably male).